Pola

 Product Logic Before Tech Choice

-In almost every initial conversation we hear at some point: “We want Flutter” or “We heard Native is more secure”.
+In almost every initial meeting, we hear at some point: "We want Flutter" or "We've heard Native is safer."
 Both can be true.
-But it’s the wrong start.
+But it's the wrong start.

-Our practical method (Heuristic 1) we internally call the Three-Question Contract.
+Our proven method (Heuristic 1) we call internally the Three-Question Contract.
 It sounds banal but prevents most wrong decisions:

-1) What must the app be really good at today?
-Not “everything”, but the one thing that keeps users coming back.
+1) What must the app excel at today?
+Not "everything," but the one thing that keeps users returning.

-2) What can still be unfinished in the first 6 months?
-This is not a deficiency, but focus.
+2) What can be unfinished in the first 6 months?
+It's not a deficiency, but focus.

-If you answer these three questions honestly, a clear goal hierarchy often emerges.
-For a community product, "learn quickly" may be more important than "perfect platform polish."
-For a medical app, it may be the opposite.
+Answer these three questions honestly, and often a clear goal hierarchy emerges.
+For a community product, "quick learning" might be more important than "perfect platform polish."
+For a medical app, it could be the opposite.

-In practice, this means: If your product is to have an impact, you usually don’t want to serve both platforms “later”.
-Cross-Platform can be a very sensible way here, as you are faster present on both devices.
+In practice, this means: If your product is to have an impact, you usually don't want to serve both platforms "later."
+Cross-Platform can be a very reasonable way here because you're present on both devices faster.

-And finally comes MVP maturity.
-We love MVPs – but not as an excuse for poor quality.
-An MVP for us is a product with consciously set limits, not a half-finished promise.
+Finally, there's MVP maturity.
+We love MVPs—but not as an excuse for poor quality.
+An MVP for us is a product with deliberately set boundaries, not a half-finished promise.

-That is our second Unique Angle: We link the architecture decision to a roadmap question.
-Not “What is cheapest today?”, but: “Which path endures the next 12–18 months, without blocking ourselves?”
-When you think like this, architecture suddenly becomes a tool for clarity – not for discussions.
+That's our second Unique Angle: We link the architecture decision to a roadmap question.
+Not "What's cheapest today?" but: "Which path holds for the next 12–18 months without locking us up?"
+Thinking this way, architecture suddenly becomes a tool for clarity—not for discussions.

 Request Initial Consultation